9 cons of building your own in-house HR system

 There will be no purpose for it

-What exactly is a “purpose”?
+What exactly is a “purpose” in the context of business HR and operational efficiency?
 When it comes to business, it is either saving money or bringing money.
 Assuming your company will not sell the system (nothing easy to do, trust us), it will be a lot of work put in limbo.

-The system will require to be further developed and improved, so it will consume more and more resources and man-hours.
+The system will require constant development and improvement, consuming manpower that could support recruitment, onboarding, or other HR needs.
 It will be either a never-finished side project or a perfect, top-class software used only by a handful of people working for your company.

-So in fact, it is a sunken cost with no real purpose.
+So, in fact, it is a sunk cost with no real purpose.

 Face it – you don’t need it